 Pediatric Sports Medicine Fellowship Program

-The Pediatric Sports Medicine Fellowship Program, under the direction of Dr. Andrew Gregory, is a two-year program and welcomes applicants with backgrounds in pediatrics, internal medicine,emergency medicine and physicial medicine and rehabilitation.
+The Pediatric Sports Medicine Fellowship Program, under the direction of Dr. David Liddle, is a two-year program and welcomes applicants with backgrounds in pediatrics, internal medicine,emergency medicine and physicial medicine and rehabilitation.
 The program involves active participation in providing both musculoskeletal and medical coverage for varsity and high school athletes.
 The fellows also have their own primary team coverage assignments.
 In addition to the primary focus of learning musculoskeletal examination skills, fellows also focus on systemic and general medical concerns of athletes such as exercise-induced asthma, nutritional guidance, and prevention and rehabilitation of athletic injuries via appropriate training therapy methods.
 Fellows in this program participate in clinic with all sports medicine faculty as well as conduct one clinic each week in their area of specialty.
 Active participation in weekly didactic conferences on sports medicine topics as well as appropriate resident conferences is encouraged.
 Fellows also develop and complete an appropriate research project during the two-year period for publication of results and findings.
 Click here for more information